 100 minutes is a lot — more than enough to clean your tiles.
 We also like that this machine is self-charging, so you don’t have to fuss over it.

 As mentioned, this vacuum is intended for hard floors, so it’s great for tiles.
 But you can use it on low pile carpets too, and it will travel seamlessly between the two.

-Customers note that the capacity of this machine is small and that it needs to be emptied after almost every use.
+Customers note that the capacity of this machine is small, and you need to empty it after almost every use.
 Another frustration is that it beeps when it needs emptying.
 It can quickly become tiresome.

 It’s Easily Confused

 It does a great job of cleaning, but this little guy sometimes loses its way.
 If you have a cluttered home, it may get stuck trying to navigate around your furniture.
 And unfortunately, every once in a while, you might have to save it.

 |Dimensions||12.8 inches by 12.8 inches by 2.85 inches|

 |Special Features||BoostIQ technology, self-charging, 100 minutes run time|

 |Accessories||Cleaning tool, extra filters, 4 side brushes, 5 cable ties, charging station, AC adapter|

 This upright vacuum has some real suction power.
 It also features a unique One Pass Technology for faster, more effective cleaning.